"Enter Windows registration key to unblock" removal instructions

 "Enter Windows registration key to unblock" is the name of a technical support scam.
-Scammers created it with a purpose to extract money from people.
-However, in order to be able to do so, they must be contacted first.
-Typically, websites of this kind get opened by installed potentially unwanted apps (PUAs), in other words, their visitors do not open them intentionally.
-In addition to such redirects, PUAs often are designed to serve their users with intrusive advertisements and collect information related to browsing habits.
+Scammers use it to extort money from people, however, they can only do this if they are contacted in the first instance.
+Typically, websites of this type are opened by potentially unwanted apps (PUAs) installed on users' systems.
+I.e., they are not generally opened intentionally by victims of this scam.
+In addition to these redirects, PUAs often serve users with intrusive advertisements and collect information relating to browsing habits.

-When visited, this deceptive website enables a pop-up window saying that it is a virus alert from Microsoft and that user's computer is blocked.
+When visited, this deceptive website enables a pop-up window stating that it is a virus alert from Microsoft and that the computer is blocked.
 Visitors are urged not to close this window/website or restart their computers.
-It is explained that a computer is blocked due to one (or more) of the following reasons: Windows operating system is registered with an illegal key, there is some pirated software installed on it, operating system is spreading viruses over the Internet, it is hacked or/and used from undefined location.
-In order to unblock/reactivate the computer, scammers encourage users to contact them via the "1800 516 5594" number or to enter the Windows registration key.
-To make this scam more believable, scammers designed this website to be opened in several windows, it results in having a system (or browser) crashed/unresponsive.
-In other words, they attempt to give an impression that a computer is blocked when in reality Windows or browsers simply stop working.
-To close this scam we recommend to use Task Manager and to end all browser's processes that keep the "Enter Windows registration key to unblock" scam opened.
-Note, closed browsing session should not be restored, this will open the same deceptive page again.
+It goes on to state that the computer is blocked due to one (or more) of the following reasons: the Windows Operating System is registered with an illegal key; there is pirated software installed on the system; the operating system is proliferating viruses over the internet; the computer is hacked or used from undefined location.
+To unblock and reactivate the computer, scammers encourage users to contact them via the "1800 516 5594" telephone number, or to enter the Windows registration key.
+To make this scam more believable, scammers designed this website to be opened in several windows - this results in having the system (or browser) crashed or unresponsive.
+They attempt to give the impression that the computer is blocked, when in fact the Windows or browsers simply stop working.
+To close this scam, we recommend that you use Task Manager and end all browser processes that keep the "Enter Windows registration key to unblock" scam active.
+Note that the closed browsing session should not be restored, since this will reopen the deceptive web page.

-Unwanted apps that open untrustworthy, deceptive pages usually deliver ads and collect data as well.
-They deliver coupons, pop-up ads, banners, surveys and other unwanted ads that usually cover contents of websites that people who have PUAs installed visit.
-If clicked, these ads open questionable websites (including scam sites) or execute scripts that download/install various untrustworthy apps, some of the might be malicious.
-Additionally, most apps of this type collect various information, for example, IP addresses, URLs of visited websites, entered search queries, geolocations and other similar data.
-However, it is possible that these PUAs might be gathering personal details too.
-PUAs developers constantly share all obtained data with other people (third parties) who misuse it to generate revenue.
+Unwanted apps that open untrustworthy, deceptive pages usually also deliver ads and collect data.
+They deploy coupons, pop-ups, banners, surveys, and other unwanted ads that usually conceal underlying content of visited websites (on systems with PUAs installed).
+If clicked, these ads open dubious websites (including scam sites) or execute scripts that download/install various untrustworthy apps, some of which might be malicious.
+Additionally, most apps of this type collect user-system information including, for example, IP addresses, URLs of visited websites, entered search queries, geolocations and other similar data, however, it is possible that these PUAs might also record personal details.
+PUAs developers continually share the data with third parties who misuse it to generate revenue.

 |Name||"Enter Windows registration key to unblock" virus|